 Oldenburg believes that the reinvigoration of grassroots political society is needed but for this to occur the reestablishment of public gathering spaces is essential.
 Other benefits will accrue as well, as people begin to feel that more and more space outside the home belongs to them.
 As if generations of taxpaying has paid for it.
 People who feel a sense of ownership of a place tend to act more responsibly and they monitor what is happening.
 To be atom-splittingly hackneyed, Third Places help the village raise the child.

 Oldenburg points out the valuable psychological, social and political functions served by places commonly referred to as “hangouts.”
 Second, he gives us a call to action, for all of us to work in the face of the private commercialization of space to preserve existing third places and to develop many new and better ones.
 Bloggers did just that when they banded together for the Save The Internet Campaign for Net Neutrality.
 Defend the Commons!

 I think that MySpace and online social networks are the Third Space hangout for most young Americans.
 Therefore, designing online social networks, or leveraging them, takes knowledge about Human Factors Engineering and the social structures of Third Places.
 I think properly designed networks are part of the key to restoring our civic democracy.
 On the side, I also think that Drinking Liberally is a key to the answer.

-One more thing, what people are flocking to, and what people are escaping from is explored in this post with lessons from China.
-We are going to see young people use these Third Places the way The Sons of Liberty used Boston’s taverns and pamphleteers.
+One more thing: what people are flocking to, and what people are escaping from is explored in this post with lessons from China.
+We are going to see young people use online Third Places like social media the way The Sons of Liberty used Boston’s taverns.
 I hope.